FinalCatalyst/Nuclear-Sunset/docs/main/faq.md

 - **FPS Limiters - Do I need a separate FPS limiter?**
   - Yes.
 RTSS utilizes CPU-based functions to limit FPS, which offers lower latency and better consistency than GPU-based methods, especially in Fallout: New Vegas.

-- **Freecam - How can I use freecam to look at myself?**
-  - Enter 3rd person, open the console with the ` key, type TFC, then press enter.
-You can move your camera around as needed to view your character.
-Type TFC into console again to exit freecam.

 - **Gambling - I used to be able to easily win gambling and earn free money, but I can't anymore.
 Why?**
   - Luck no longer affects gambling in NS to prevent abuse of the economy.